grandsir/InteractiveMap/README.md

 }
 ```

-You can do anything with the shape that SwiftUI allows you to do.
+You can do anything with `ProvinceShape` that SwiftUI allows you to do with the `Shape`s.